 Fees for parking and entering the area are available on the official website.

-Explore the Black Hole mines by kayak
+Black Hole mines

 This full-day adventure will take you out of Bled to the Black Hole mines that are completely pitch black.
 You’ll spend 4 hours descending into the mines, hiking and paddling your way through galleries and passages as you light your way with only a headlamp.

-Take a day trip to Lake Bohinj
+Day trip to Lake Bohinj